ryu10/sbc6802/README.md

 * ROM 16KB (0xc000 - 0xffff x two banks, selectable using JP1)
 * ACIA (0x8018/0x8019)
 * SBC-Bus 2.0 Connector

-This board is currently in beta development.
-Information in this repository is not final and may contain errors.

 ## In This Repository